-The local library is also a good place to search, as there is often an announcement board in the entrance or ask the librarian; they are often very knowledgeable with respect to the local area and services offered.
+The local library is also a good place to search, as there is often an announcement board in the entrance.
+You should also ask the librarian; they are often very knowledgeable with respect to the local area and services offered.

-If this proves futile, then an internet search will succeed.
-In this large city, there are loads of tutors who advertise online through directories and websites, for example;
+If this proves futile, then an Internet search will succeed.
+In as large a city as Manchester, there are loads of tutors who advertise online through directories and websites, for example:

 Knowledge is power.
 (Photo credit: VanessaO via Visual Hunt)

 Much as we’d all like to believe that public education is a level playing field, the truth is that any student’s academic success is due, at least in part, to his/her socio-economic status.

 The veracity of that statement is underscored by multiple reports of more privileged students benefiting from private tutoring; an educational boost that not everyone has the means to provide for their learners.

 To balance that effect, in an effort to target those students who may not reach their full potential due to their social background, many large cities across the UK have become home to volunteer tutoring organizations that offer free tutoring to less privileged pupils, often in challenging communities.

 One such organization is Action Tutoring, a registered charity in our country.